Search This Blog

 Chaos Control: Agility in transforming communication - SIT principle

 One of the main ingredients of a Project Manager’s success is taking charge of communication.
 If communication is half of the struggle, then, how you communicate is the remaining part of the trouble.
-Recently, I observed a series of emails from a number of remotely distributed team members.
+Recently, I observed a series of emails from several remotely distributed team members.
 Within a few hours, there were close to 35 emails on the same topic with various members not always picking up the latest thread and using that prohibited button, “Reply to All”.
 Reminding me of a war room where all members were screaming at each other, this observation is an example of “Email Noise” that serves its very opposite purpose of “Clear Communication.”
-Proving that emails loses transparency to project team (let alone executives), fails to hold people accountable in a situation that calls for collaboration, and loses control in prioritizing the work queue unless the project manages “takes charge”.
+Proving that emails lose transparency to project team (let alone executives), fails to hold people accountable in a situation that calls for collaboration, and loses control in prioritizing the work queue unless the project manages “takes charge”.

 Agile principles promote that teams should be collocated for this reason.
-Besides, communication is structured to ask what happened yesterday, what is going to happen today, and what are the obstacles to reach the goals?
+Besides, communication is structured to ask what happened yesterday, what is going to happen today, and what are the obstacles to reaching the goals?
 While change is constant and agile accommodates it, this does not mean that some basic principles of productivity management for systems development (Barry & Wyatt, 1996) should fly out the window.
-These principles include 1) defining the job in detail, 2) getting right people involved, 3) estimating time and costs, 4) breaking the job down, 5) establishing the change procedure, and 6) agreeing on the acceptance criteria.
+These principles include 1) defining the job in detail, 2) getting the right people involved, 3) estimating time and costs, 4) breaking the job down, 5) establishing the change procedure, and 6) agreeing on the acceptance criteria.

 Remote distributed virtual team structures are not disappearing.
-Project Managers and functional leaders should become attuned to this requirement and need to be “agile” in their thinking and communication so that these team structures can still benefit from unambiguous communication that I believe can be can be categorized into one of the three categories – Semantics, Influence, & Technology (SIT).
+Project Managers and functional leaders should become attuned to this requirement and need to be “agile” in their thinking and communication so that these team structures can still benefit from unambiguous communication that I believe can be categorized into one of the three categories – Semantics, Influence, & Technology (SIT).

 1. When the question is relatively easy (Boolean response of somewhat fuzzy but still not complex), it can be categorized as technical.
-For instance, checking on availability of an individual to cover for someone during a holiday period (Boolean) or requesting someone to check for review error logs to identify the cause or review a long document for clarity, resorting to email is definitely better.
+For instance, checking on availability of an individual to cover for someone during a holiday period (Boolean) or requesting someone to check for review error logs to identify the cause or review a long document for clarity, resorting to email is better.

 2. But, when the same requires deeper discussions requiring prioritization of tasks to meet client needs, and working on multiple projects that have resource constraints, then, communication is no longer simple requiring one to exhibit influence over what the project team may think.